 Good tech specialists champion the company’s product.
 They have a natural curiosity about it, love using it, enjoy talking about it, like tinkering with it, and are always trying to improve it.
 Above all, they understand the product inside and out.
 This passion for the product is infectious.

 Good tech specialists are good communicators.
-They take the time to listen and understand a person’s issues before responding, strive for transparency, communicate diplomatically, adapt their communication style to other person’s style, and know how to help others understand how the product works.
-In short, they’re natural born teachers.
+They take the time to listen and understand a person’s issues before responding, strive for transparency, communicate diplomatically, adapt their communication style to other person’s styles, and know-how to help others understand how the product works.
+In short, they’re natural-born teachers.

 Tech specialists empathize with customers.
 They look to go above and beyond to solve a customer’s issue or issues.
 They look to help customers by doing things that have an impact globally, like updating your knowledge base, addressing a bug, or filing a request.
 And they look to prioritize their day, so they don’t get hung up on one activity.